Sarim-MBZUAI/HC701_project/README.md

 ## Technical Highlights

-- **Text Embeddings from Electronic Health Records (EHRs)**: Instead of traditional EHR vectors, we use advanced textual embeddings derived from state-of-the-art models like CLIP  and BioLinkBERT.
-These embeddings transform textual descriptions into rich, semantic representations that are more discriminative and informative.
+- **Advanced Text Embeddings from EHR**: We employed CLIP and BioLinkBERT to convert EHR textual data into semantic embeddings.
-- **Development of Specialized Text Prompts**: We craft specific text prompts to capture essential information from patient records relevant to H&N cancer.
-The impact of these prompts on segmentation and prognosis prediction, including survival analysis, is thor- oughly evaluated through extensive experiments.
+- **Formulating Specialized Text Prompts**:Our tailored prompts efficiently extract vital data from patient records.
-- **Integration of Swin Transformer Encoder**: Replacing the ViT encoder, we incorpo- rate the Swin Transformer  encoder to better handle the complexities of spatial data in PET/CT images.
-The Swin Transformer’s hierarchical and shifted window self-attention mechanisms allow for more effective feature extraction at various scales.
+- **Implementation of the Swin Transformer Encoderr**: We replaced the ViT encoder with the Swin Transformer.The Swin Transformer’s hierarchical and shifted window self-attention mechanisms allow for more effective feature extraction at various scales.